Longisquama

-Longisquama is a genus of extinct reptile.
-There is only one species, Longisquama insignis, known from a poorly preserved skeleton and several incomplete fossil impressions from the Middle to Late Triassic Madygen Formation in Kyrgyzstan.
-It is known from the type fossil specimen, slab and counterslab (PIN 2548/4 and PIN 2584/5) and five referred specimens of possible integumentary appendages (PIN 2584/7 through 9).
-All specimens are in the collection of the Paleontological Institute of the Russian Academy of Sciences in Moscow.

-Longisquama means "long scales"; the specific name insignis refers to its small size.
-The Longisquama holotype is notable for a number of long structures that appear to grow from its skin.
-The current opinion is that Longisquama is an ambiguous diapsid and has no bearing on the origin of birds.
+Longisquama is a genus of extinct reptile containing only one species, L. insignis, known from a poorly preserved skeleton and several incomplete fossil impressions from the Middle to Late Triassic Madygen Formation of Kyrgyzstan.
+The generic name means "long scales", while the specific name, insignis, refers to its small size.
+The holotype is notable for a number of long structures that appear to grow from its skin.
+The current opinion is that Longisquama is an ambiguous diapsid, potentially a drepanosauromorph, and has no bearing on the origin of birds.

 History

+The holotype specimen, PIN 2584/4, was discovered by A.G.
+Sharov while he was searching for Triassic insect fossils in the Leylek District in Kyrgyzstan.
+The specimen was recovered from rocks of the Madygen Formation, at the Djailaucho locality.
+Four other specimens, each preserving 1-6 "long scales" in isolation, were designated as paratypes.
+These specimens are all in the collection of the Paleontological Institute of the Russian Academy of Sciences in Moscow.
+Three additional isolated integumentary structures, in the collections of the Geological Institute of the Freiberg University of Mining and Technology, were recovered from the locality in 2007.

 Interpretation

 Researchers Haubold and Buffetaut believed that the structures were long, modified scales attached in pairs to the lateral walls of the body, like paired gliding membranes.
 They published a reconstruction of Longisquama with plumes in a pattern akin to gliding lizards like Draco species and Kuehneosaurus latus, allowing it to glide, or at least parachute.
-Though the reconstruction is now thought to have been inaccurate, versions of it are still often portrayed in modern paleoart.
+Though the reconstruction is now thought to have been inaccurate, it has nevertheless persisted in paleoart of Longisquama.

 Other researchers place the scales differently.
 Unwin and Benton interpreted them as a single, unpaired row of modified scales that run along the dorsal midline.
 Jones et al. interpreted them as two paired rows of structures that are anatomically very much like feathers, and which are in positions like those of birds' spinal feather tracts.
 Feather-development expert Richard Prum (and also Reisz and Sues) see the structures as anatomically very different from feathers, and thinks they are elongate, ribbonlike scales.

 Still other observers (e.g. Fraser in 2006) believe that the structures are not part of Longisquama at all, that they are simply plant fronds that were preserved along with the reptile and were misinterpreted.
 Buchwitz & Voigt (2012) argue that the structures of Longisquama are not plant remains, because all of the structures except for the last in the holotype PIN 2584/4 are arranged regularly, and that they are not preserved as carbon films, the usual mode of preservation for plants in the Madygen Formation.
-The only plant from Madygen with similarities to the Longisquama structures is Mesenteriophyllum kotschnevii, but its leaves do not have the distinct hockey-stick shape of the structures attributed to Longisquama.
+The plant from Madygen with greatest similarity to the Longisquama structures is Mesenteriophyllum kotschnevii, but its leaves do not have the distinct hockey stick shape of the structures attributed to Longisquama.
+The discovery of Mirasaura, a closely related diapsid genus with similar structures preserved in articulation, demonstrates that these structures were indeed integumentary.